-The link between arterial plaques and heart attack in middle-age is widely recognized.
+The link between arterial plaques and heart attacks in middle-age is widely recognized.
 Yet, another common heart disorder affects people across the age spectrum.
 Irregular heart rhythm (termed arrhythmia) heightens the risk for both stroke and cardiac arrest.
 The most prevalent arrhythmia is atrial fibrillation (AFib).
 This affects from 2.7 – 6.1 million people in the U.S. (1).
 Mindfulness and meditation have been shown in studies conducted over 30 years to reduce episodes of AFib and other arrhythmias.

 Arrhythmia Risk Factors and Mindfulness